Here're the top 8 official WordPress resources that you should know to find WordPress help and support along your journey.

 The aggregator includes some popular WordPress blogs including WPTavern, PostStatus and the blog of WordPress co-founder Matt Mullenweg.

-The recent posts from the blogs in WordPress planet also appear in WordPress News widget on you WordPress dashboard.
+The recent posts from the blogs in WordPress planet also appear in WordPress News widget on your WordPress dashboard.

 IRC Channel – Real-time WordPress Help